 Required Math Placement Test Level: P, S, B, C

 Winter/Summer semester: This course may be offered during the winter and summer sessions.
-Depending on the session, it may require daily course meetings or a three hour course session once a week.
+Depending on the session, it may require daily course meetings.
 During these sessions, instructors may use a variety of assessment course activities and course policies.

-Math Tutorial Site: Located in 053 McKinly Lab, this site provides free drop-in tutorial assistance for students enrolled in this course.
+Math Tutorial Site: This site provides free drop-in tutorial assistance for students enrolled in this course.
 It is staffed by qualified math and math education majors.
 Students are encouraged to use this resource to get assistance on mathematical questions.
 More information about the Math Tutorial Site can be found at the webpage: Tutorial Lab

 Academic Enrichment Center: Located at 148-150 South College Avenue, this site provides a number of different course resources for students.
 Please visit their web site for more information: http://ae.udel.edu/